 The Master of Science (M.S.) degree programs are designed to provide advanced study and research.
-Master of Science degrees with an emphasis in NUTRITION or Hotel and Restaurant Management are available.
 All M.S. degree thesis programs in the department require a minimum of 30 semester hours.
 Students may also elect to pursue a non-thesis Master of Science degree.
 The non-thesis option requires the completion of a scholarly, research project / paper (versus a thesis).
-It also requires a minimum of 33 semester hours.
-Courses for the M.S. degree with an emphasis in Hotel and Restaurant Management may be taken through the Distance Learning Program.
+The non-thesis option requires a minimum of 33 semester hours.
+Courses for the M.S. degree (non-thesis option) with an emphasis in NUTRITION may be taken through the Distance Learning Program.

-The Doctor of Philosophy (Ph.D.) programs are designed to provide a high level of study and research through an emphasis in either NUTRITION or Hotel and Restaurant Management.
+The Doctor of Philosophy (Ph.D.) programs are designed to provide a high level of study and research through an emphasis in NUTRITION.
 Similar to the Master of Science degree, Ph.D. programs are individually planned to help enable the student to fulfill career objectives.
 The Ph.D. requires a minimum of 60 semester hours beyond the Bachelor of Science degree and a dissertation describing original research in the student's area of emphasis.